Alexander Gottlieb Baumgarten: Reception

 In 1781, Immanuel Kant declared that Baumgarten's aesthetics could never contain objective rules, laws, or principles of natural or artistic beauty.

 The Germans are the only people who presently (1781) have come to use the word aesthetic[s] to designate what others call the critique of taste.
 They are doing so on the basis of a false hope conceived by that superb analyst Baumgarten.
 He hoped to bring our critical judging of the beautiful under rational principles, and to raise the rules for such judging to the level of a lawful science.
 Yet that endeavor is futile.
 For, as far as their principal sources are concerned, those supposed rules or criteria are merely empirical.
 Hence they can never serve as determinate a priori laws to which our judgment of taste must conform.
 It is, rather, our judgment of taste which constitutes the proper test for the correctness of those rules or criteria.
 Because of this it is advisable to follow either of two alternatives.
 One of these is to stop using this new name aesthetic[s] in this sense of critique of taste, and to reserve the name aesthetic[s] for the doctrine of sensibility that is true science.
 (In doing so we would also come closer to the language of the ancients and its meaning.
 Among the ancients the division of cognition into aisthētá kai noētá [sensed or thought] was quite famous.)
 The other alternative would be for the new aesthetic[s] to share the name with speculative philosophy.
 We would then take the name partly in its transcendental meaning, and partly in the psychological meaning.
 (Critique of Pure Reason, A 21, note.)

 Nine years later, in his Critique of Judgment, Kant conformed to Baumgarten's new usage and employed the word aesthetic to mean the judgment of taste or the estimation of the beautiful.
 For Kant, an aesthetic judgment is subjective in that it relates to the internal feeling of pleasure or displeasure and not to any qualities in an external object.

+For many years, Kant used Baumgarten's Metaphysica (1739) as a handbook or manual for his lectures on that topic.
+(Note: Baumgarten's student Georg Friedrich Meier translated the Metaphysics from Latin to German, an endeavour which – according to Meier – Baumgarten himself had planned, but could not find the time to execute (see "Georg Friedrich Meier’s Preface to the First German Translation" of Baumgarten's Metaphysics.))